Lajule/ljs/README.md

 ljs
 ===

-Little JSON Server is a "build your own" version of famous [JSON Server][1] written in less than 500 lines of C. This is possible by using following
+Little JSON Server is a "build your own" version of the famous [JSON Server][1] written in less than 500 lines of C. This is possible by using following
 libraries: